Online Bill Pay

 Generally, your payment is delivered to and processed by the payee within 2-3 business days if sent electronically, or 7-10 business days if sent via paper check.

-- How are the scheduled payments processed with online Bill Pay?
+- How are the scheduled payments processed with Payments?

 Most scheduled payments are sent electronically and funds are withdrawn from your account on the day we send the payment.
 If a payee does not accept electronic payments, the payment will be sent via paper check.